rahulphaltankar/JIRA-AI-Driven-Dependency-Manager/CONTRIBUTING.md

 If you have questions or need help, you can:

 - Open an issue on GitHub
-- Reach out to the maintainers directly at maintainers@yourdomain.com

 Thank you for contributing to JIRA-AI Dependency Tracker!